ItzLoonie/spicy-mycena-64-patches/README.md

 > This patch will be deprecated when Spicy Mycena 64 receives Archipelago options for randomized instruments.

 ## Secret Sparkles
-This patch adds a sparkle effect to various hidden triggers, and unclaimed Monty Moles.
+This patch adds a sparkle effect to various hidden triggers, and unclaimed Monty Moles.\
-Green: 1-Up Triggers
+Green: 1-Up Triggers\
-Purple: 1-Up Butterflies
+Purple: 1-Up Butterflies\
-Blue: Warps
+Blue: Warps\
-Yellow: Star secrets, SSL pyramid triggers
+Yellow: Star secrets, SSL pyramid triggers\
 Orange: Unclaimed Monty Moles

 ## Skip Popups
-Skips certain popups to make the flow of the game better for an Archipelago.<br>
+Skips certain popups to make the flow of the game better for an Archipelago.\
 Recommended to use a patch to disable the star spawn cutscene.

-Also removes the need to be near Bowser to make him explode after a fight.
+Also removes the need to be near Bowser to make him explode after a fight.\
+Also removes the need to be near Koopa the Quick and the Big Penguin to spawn their Star.